Book Design: EVERYTHING You Need to Know

 Putting together a cover for your book

 Trust us, no one has ever seen a book cover that looks iffy (with an unfamiliar author name), and decided to give it a read anyway.
 People expect book covers to give them a sense of the content inside, and so they do judge books by their covers.

-But if you’re completely set on a DIY cover, here are the five basic steps to follow:
+But if you’re completely set on the DIY route, here are the five basic steps to successful book cover design:

 - Decide what “look” you want to give your cover

 - Choose a design software

 - Find the right images for your cover